spaceitup/checkout-android/README.rst

 ----------------

 The DialogParameters in the PaymentTheme holds parameters to theme popup dialog windows.
-The Payment SDK contain two different dialogs, the DateDialog for setting expiry dates and MessageDialog to show warning and errors.
+The SDK contain two different dialogs, the DateDialog for setting expiry dates and MessageDialog to show warnings and errors.

 Code sample how to set the DialogParameters in the PaymentTheme: